A monopole invariant for families of contact structures: Transversality, compactness and orientations

 We now outline how to deduce the finiteness result below.
 This result is the input needed to conclude that the counts of zero dimensional moduli in this paper are indeed finite.
 We state our results for $\mathcal{M}_{z}([\afr] , U , \sigma ; \tau )$ but the same holds for $\mathcal{M}_{z}^{+}([\afr] , \gamma , \sigma ; \kappa )$ or $M_{z}^{+}([\afr] , \sigma )$.

-\begin{prop} Suppose that the moduli spaces $\mathcal{M}_{z}([\afr] , U , \sigma ; \tau)$ of expected dimension at most $1$ are transversely cut out.
-Then there exist only finitely many pairs $([\afr] , z)$ such that the compactified moduli spaces $\mathcal{M}^{+}_{z}([\afr], U , \sigma ; \tau )$ are non-empty and of dimension $\leq 1$. \end{prop} \begin{rem} The reason why the dimension is cut to at most $1$ has to do with the fact that we have been working with $C^l$ contact structures and $C^2$ simplices.
+\begin{Proposition} Suppose that the moduli spaces $\mathcal{M}_{z}([\afr] , U , \sigma ; \tau)$ of expected dimension at most $1$ are transversely cut out.
+Then there exist only finitely many pairs $([\afr] , z)$ such that the compactified moduli spaces $\mathcal{M}^{+}_{z}([\afr], U , \sigma ; \tau )$ are non-empty and of dimension $\leq 1$. \end{Proposition} \begin{Remark} The reason why the dimension is cut to at most $1$ has to do with the fact that we have been working with $C^l$ contact structures and $C^2$ simplices.
 This poses a problem if we want that all moduli spaces of all dimensions are transversely cut out after perturbing $\sigma$, due to the assumptions of the Thom-Smale transversality theorem.
-Raising the differentiability of our data would allow us to conclude the above result for moduli of higher dimensions. \end{rem}
+Raising the differentiability of our data would allow us to conclude the above result for moduli of higher dimensions. \end{Remark}

 The main estimate one needs to prove the above is